Scarabaeus1031/NEXAH/README.md

 *Early detection based on structural field dynamics — not voltage thresholds.*

-### What if we didn’t just simulate systems —
-### but extracted their structure and learned how to move through it?

 ## 🧪 Method & Validation (Summary)

 The reported early detection results are based on time-domain simulations of IEEE benchmark systems using standard power system models.